 WHERE: Denver Beer Co.

 Show up at the brewery, do a little stretching, learn the route and then set off on a 5K walk/jog/run through the beautiful Riverfront, LoHi and Highlands neighborhoods.
-It's followed by a free pasta dinner on the Denver Beer Co.'s sunny patio.
-And a few select craft beers, of course.
+The Denver Beer Company Run Club is followed by a free pasta dinner on Denver Beer Co.'s sunny patio — and a few craft beers, of course.

 Highland Tap & Burger Run Club

-Meet up with fellow fitness enthusiasts at Highland Tap & Burger and run a four-mile loop around the historic neighborhoods of Lower Downtown and Highland.
-All runners get complimentary pasta, salad and garlic bread as well as 20 percent off all Oskar Blues draft beers.
+Meet up with fellow fitness enthusiasts for the Highland Tap & Burger Run Club, and run a four-mile loop around the historic neighborhoods of Lower Downtown and the Highlands.
+All runners get free pasta and salad, as well as 20 percent off select beers.
 Highland Tap & Burger features dozens of Colorado craft beers on tap and in bottles.

-With 850 miles of paved, off-street bike trails and a gigantic bike sharing program, Denver is a one of America's top cycling-centric cities.
+With 85 miles of paved bike trails and a gigantic bike-sharing program, Denver is one of America's top cycling-centric cities.

 WHERE: Various locations

-This free, weekly pub crawl meets every Wednesday to cycle safely through the streets of Denver.
-A mid-week Mile High City tradition for ten summers, each of the 20 summer rides boasts a different theme — often involving zany costumes.
-With close to 60,000 people turning out over the season, Denver Bike Night has become the largest weekly bike party on the planet!
-Themes this year include Denver 1894 (May 21), Dungeons and Drag Queens (August 13) and Pirates, Sea Men and Mermaids (September 17).
-Bike rental locations are available around the city, or hop on-and-off a B-cycle at one of 83 stations and join the energetic crowd!
+The Denver Cruiser Ride is a weekly pub crawl that meets on Wednesday nights to cycle safely through the streets of Denver.
+A mid-week Mile High City tradition for over a decade, each of the 20 summer rides boasts a different theme — often involving zany costumes.
+With close to 60,000 people turning out over the season, the Denver Cruiser Ride has become the largest weekly bike party on the planet!
+Past themes have included Denver 1894, Mad Max, Bike Prom and Birds & Bees.
+Check the website Wednesday afternoon for that night's starting point.
+Bike rental locations are available around the city, or hop on a Denver B-cycle at one of 80+ stations and join the energetic crowd!

-Explore The Mile High City using B-cycle, Denver's pioneering bike share program.
-It's easy, cheap, fun — and a great way to get some exercise on Denver's 850 miles of paved, off-road bike paths.
-More than 800 shiny red Trek bikes are available at 83 stations, all conveniently located near major attractions and neighborhoods.
-All rides under 30 minutes are free once you join; rides of one hour are just a dollar.
-Spectacular rides from downtown include the Cherry Creek Bike Trail (one of the top 5 urban bike trails in America according to USA Today), or the 43-mile long South Platte River Trail.
+Explore The Mile High City using Denver B-cycle, Denver's pioneering bike-share program.
+It's easy, cheap, fun — and a great way to get some exercise on Denver's 85 miles of paved bike paths.
+More than 700 shiny, red Trek bikes are available at 80+ self-serve stations, all conveniently located near major attractions and neighborhoods.
+Spectacular rides from Downtown include the Cherry Creek Bike Trail (one of the top five urban bike trails in America, according to USA Today), or the 43-mile-long South Platte River Trail.